duarte-santos/sirs/README.md

 # SIRS
 Segurança Informática em Redes e Sistemas - IST - 2020/2021

+## Setting up the environment
+1. Install AdoptOpenJDK 8 and add it to Path
+2. Install Gradle (v6.7.1) and add it to Path
+3. Install MySQL and add it to Path

 ## Before running
 **Step 0: Install the app (in base directory):**
  ```sh